pivotal/blog/content/post/goroutines-and-namespaces-part-1.md

 > to the `banana` namespace and then calls `pthread_create` to start a second thread.
 > In what namespace does the second thread begin its life?

-To answer this, we're going to write our final C program for today.
+To answer this, we're going to write our final C program for today ([full source here](https://github.com/rosenhouse/ns-mess/blob/master/c-demos/inherit.c)).
 Unsurprisingly, it begins with some boilerplate.
 <details>
 <summary>
-Click to see all the gory details.
+Click here to see some boilerplate!
 </summary>
 ```c
 /* inherit.c */